Best cloud computing platforms

 Storage

-The outstanding storage services of the vendors are Amazon’s S3 that vouches for industry-leading performance, Microsoft’s Blob Storage, and Google’s Cloud Storage.
+The outstanding storage services of the providers are Amazon’s S3 which vouches for industry-leading performance, Microsoft’s Blob Storage, and Google’s Cloud Storage.
 All three know no limits in storing data and prove to be dependable.
-Blob Storage has 16 nines in its durability as compared to 11 nines claimed by its counterparts.
+Blob Storage has 16 nines in durability compared to 11 nines claimed by its counterparts.

 Serverless, IoT, and multi-cloud offerings

 The heavy hitters have put forward many offerings to clinch the best serverless, IoT, and hybrid cloud provider title.
-Their services share similar benefits, but not for a multi-cloud strategy.
 Azure Stack can take your apps over the edge, yet it may perform on shaky ground — just like AWS Outposts — when running on several clouds.
 Google’s Anthos is more consistent for multi-cloud applications thanks to Kubernetes clusters.

 AI/ML

-With its numerous pre-configured APIs, Vertex AI confers a qualifying advantage on GCP.
-Google has dozens of ML and AI tools that are having a moment on a global scale.
+GCP has dozens of ML and AI tools that are having a moment on a global scale.
 The difference between AWS and Google Cloud and Applied AI Services from Azure is that Google is using all this in Google Search — and it works pretty well.
-So GCP is cool with showing off its best assets.

 Prices

-For pricing, you shouldn’t expect to meet an outright winner.
 AWS, GCP, and Azure go consistently as they all eliminate lock-in and allow for pay-as-you-go resource allocation.
-Even if you come across a cheaper product with AWS, this doesn’t mean other Amazon’s offerings are also more affordable.
 In fact, all three have competitive prices, so it doesn’t hurt to shop around and calculate the cost of the service your business needs.
-Take your time to learn how each vendor transforms these differences to your advantage.

 Best cloud platform to couple with Microsoft products

 Azure is by far the best cloud option for those developing on the .NET platform or consistently using Microsoft Teams at the enterprise level.
-So if you’re one of those, it may be your winner.
-It’ll be easier for you to migrate your apps and data to Azure without disruptions.
-And it’ll be cheaper for your developers to run .NET and Windows Server projects on Azure than elsewhere.
+So if you’re one of those, it’ll be easier and cheaper to migrate your app or data to Azure.

 Firm cloud region foothold